rwtourdot/mlinker/README.md

 **.vcf file**

 The .vcf file can be obtained with GATK (https://software.broadinstitute.org/gatk/) or another variant caller and should contain all heterozygous sites.
-Indels will not be considered in linkers phasing methods, and SNP's called in centromere and variable regions of the genome should be removed.  .vcf files should have the same reference as the long or linked read .bam file
+Indels will not be considered in mlinkers phasing methods, and SNP's called in centromere and variable regions of the genome should be removed.  .vcf files should have the same reference as the long or linked read .bam file

 <!--
 **SV file**